ionbus/ionbus_fast_persist/readme.md

 import datetime as dt
 from fastapi import FastAPI
-from pydantic import BaseModel from fast_persist import WALDuckDBStorage, StorageKeys
+from pydantic import BaseModel from dated_fast_persist import WALDuckDBStorage, StorageKeys

 app = FastAPI()
 # Initialize with current date - each date has separate storage